angular/angular/aio/content/guide/service-worker-communications.md

 In the above scenario, the service worker is not able to serve an asset that would normally be cached.
 That particular application version is broken and there is no way to fix the state of the client without reloading the page.
 In such cases, the service worker notifies the client by sending an `UnrecoverableStateEvent` event.
-You can subscribe to `SwUpdate#unrecoverable` to be notified and handle these errors.
+You can subscribe to `SwUpdate.unrecoverable` to be notified and handle these errors.

 <code-example path="service-worker-getting-started/src/app/handle-unrecoverable-state.service.ts" header="handle-unrecoverable-state.service.ts" region="sw-unrecoverable-state"></code-example>